What is light pollution?

 Fortunately, regulating light pollution is an effective solution that can help reduce its effects.

-Governments can enact legislation to control outdoor lighting and require businesses and individuals to use energy efficient light fixtures.
+Governments can enact legislation to control outdoor lighting and require businesses and individuals to use energy-efficient lighting fixtures.

 In addition to regulation, awareness campaigns are equally necessary to tackle the problem of light pollution.